Dr Hanieh Khalili

 Available research degree projects:

-• Artificial Intelligence aided design of 3D printing of in-situ polymerising collagen for development of cells scaffold for retinal regeneration
+- Artificial intelligence aided design to develop 3D scaffold for retinal regeneration